 - Lowest battery life of any rechargeable lantern.

 - Poor build quality.

 The Coleman Rugged rechargeable lantern is not a lantern that I will be using after completing this review.
-I would actually recommend anyone reading this to not buy this lantern and instead chose any other lantern on this list (the Ozark Trail lantern is better in every way and cheaper).
+I would actually recommend anyone reading this not to buy this lantern and instead chose any other lantern on this list (the Ozark Trail lantern is better in every way and cheaper).